National Széchényi Library: Theatre History

 In 1949, the Theatre History Collection was established to take over the libraries of the theaters that remained after World War II.
 It holds 30,000 plays and 380,000 documents.

 Music

 The library's music collection holds 170,000 items of printed sheet music.
 Notable items include Joseph Haydn's manuscripts and first edition works, items from Franz Liszt, and Ferenc Erkel's operas' manuscripts.

 Photos

 The library's photo collection was established in 2007.
 Among other items, it holds 40,000 glass plates or photo and film negatives of the library's book collection.

 Discovery of New Mozart Autograph

-In 2014, a Hungarian librarian discovered four pages of Mozart's original score (autograph) of the sonata in Budapest's National Széchényi Library.
+In 2014, a Hungarian librarian discovered four pages of Mozart's original score (autograph) of the Piano Sonata no. 11 in A Major (KV 331) in Budapest's National Széchényi Library.
 Until then, only the last page of the autograph survived.
 The paper and handwriting of the four pages matched that of the final page of the score, held in Salzburg.
 Zoltán Kocsis gave the first performance of the discovered score in September 2014.